mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 transmission/acknowledgment.
 Not all transport protocol stacks will support all of these events.

-## Message Carrier {#carrier}

-A Message Carrier (or simply Carrier) is a transport protocol stack- independent interface for sending and receiving messages between an application and a remote endpoint; it is roughly analogous to a socket in the present sockets API.

-Sending a Message over a Carrier is driven by the application, while receipt is driven by the arrival of the last packet that allows the Message to be assembled, decrypted, and passed to the application.
-Receipt is therefore asynchronous; given the different models for asynchronous I/O and concurrency supported by different platforms, it may be implemented in any number of ways.
-The abstract API provides only for a way for the application to register how it wants to handle incoming messages.

-All the Messages sent to a Message Carrier will be received on the corresponding Message Carrier at the remote endpoint, though not necessarily reliably or in order, depending on Message properties and the underlying transport protocol stack.

-A Message Carrier that is backed by current transport protocol stack state (such as a TCP connection; see {{transient}}) is said to be "active": messages can be sent and received over it.
-A Message Carrier can also be "dormant": there is long-term state associated with it (via the underlying Association;
-see {{association}}), and it may be able to reactivated, but messages cannot be sent and received immediately.

-If supported by the underlying transport protocol stack, a Message Carrier may be forked: creating a new Message Carrier associated with a new Message Carrier at the same remote endpoint.
-The semantics of the usage of multiple Message Carriers on the same Association are application-specific.
-When a Message Carrier is forked, its corresponding Message Carrier at the remote endpoint receives a fork request, which it must accept in order to fully establish the new carrier.
-Multiple message carriers between endpoints are implemented differently by different transport protocol stacks, either using multiple separate transport-layer connections, or using multiple streams of multistreaming transport protocols.

-To exchange messages with a given remote endpoint, an application may initiate a Message Carrier given its remote (see {{remote}} and local (see {{local}}) identities; this is an equivalent to an active open.
-There are five special cases of Message Carriers, as well, supporting different initiation and interaction patterns, defined in the subsections below.

-### Listener

-A Listener is a special case of Message Carrier which only responds to requests to create a new Carrier from a remote endpoint, analogous to a server or listening socket in the present sockets API.
-Instead of being bound to a specific remote endpoint, it is bound only to a local identity; however, its interface for accepting fork requests is identical to that for fully fledged Message Carriers.

-### Source

-A Source is a special case of Message Carrier over which messages can only be sent, intended for unidirectional applications such as multicast transmitters.
-Sources cannot be forked, and need not accept forks.

-### Sink

-A Sink is a special case of Message Carrier over which messages can only be received, intended for unidirectional applications such as multicast receivers.
-Sinks cannot be forked, and need not accept forks.

-### Responder

-A Responder is a special case of Message Carrier which may receive messages from many remote sources, for cases in which an application will only ever send Messages in reply back to the source from which a Message was received.
-This is a common implementation pattern for servers in client-server applications.
-A Responder's receiver gets a Message, as well as a Source to send replies to.
-Responders cannot be forked, and need not accept forks.

-### Stream

-A Message Carrier may be irreversibly morphed into a Stream, in order to provide a strictly ordered, reliable service as with SOCK_STREAM.
-Morphing a Message Carrier into a Stream should return a "file-like object" as appropriate for the platform implementing the API.
-Typically, both ends of a communication using a stream service will morph their respective Message Carriers independently before sending any Messages.

-Writing a byte to a Stream will cause it to be received by the remote, in order, or will cause an error condition and termination of the stream if the byte cannot be delivered.
-Due to the strong sequential dependence on a stream, streams must always be reliable and ordered.
-A Message Carrier may only be morphed to a Stream if it uses transport protocol stack that provides reliable, ordered service, and only before it is used to send a Message.

 ## Association

 An Association contains the long-term state necessary to support